GLOBAL MARKETS-Shares, dollar rise on strong U.S. trade data

 percent to $34.3 billion in November, the smallest deficit since

-markets after a slow start to the year, building on a record
+after a slow start to the year, building on a record flow of

 "Today we had some good news again so this momentum building